gittasche/cygorithms/README.md

 **CYgorithms** is a Python package with implementation of classical algorithms and data structures using Cython and C extensions.

+This package also is an example of using Cython, Ctypes and Python C API together.

 Installation
 ------------